 Beavers are monogamous and produce one litter a year, usually between March and June.
 Because they are territorial and only tolerate the presence of family members under the age of two, families typically disperse, usually traveling less than six miles in search of new homes.

-The key to living with beavers is tolerating them, and realizing that they play an important role in establishing and maintaining the wetlands that provide critical environmental functions.
+The key to living with beavers is tolerating them, and understanding that they play an important role in establishing and maintaining the wetlands that provide critical environmental functions.

 Possible Conflicts and Solutions